nasmith/capstone-spring24/about.md

 1. Reports (ten at 4% each, shared by the team with the exception of reports #5 and #9 which are individual; extra 5% to project proposal and extra 5% to final report)
 1. Five-minute updates (short talks given in lecture; four at 4% each, shared by the team)
 1. Final video or poster presentation (14%)
-1. Feedback to other teams’ reports and presentations (20%)
+1. Feedback to other teams’ presentations (20%)

 Your team may use up to three penalty-free late days (total, not per report) for reports #4, #6, #7, and #8.
 (No late days are allowed for reports #1-3, individual reports #5 and 9, or the final report #10).
 Work turned in late after the late days are used up will get a zero grade.
-Feedback to other teams will only count if it is provided within twenty-four hours of their blog post or in-class presentation.
+Feedback to other teams' presentations will be tracked on presentation days.
+Giving feedback to other teams' reports on Ed is also encouraged since it will lead to more informed questions in class.

 ## Hardware